 This fungus is dispersed by water and mowing or other activities on the turf.
 Simply rolling tires of some piece of equipment will spread the fungus across the turf and further infect the leaf blades.
 Watering and mowing are the primary factors in the spread of this disease.
-Dull mower blades further exacerbate the issue, so the use of machinery as the Best lawn mower lifts could really help with this.
+Dull mower blades further exacerbate the issue.

 Please review the attached photos to get an idea of what it can look like.